 - Geocoded data for Environmental Economists - François Libois

 - The Effects of Trade, the EU ETS, and Natural Disasters on Manufacturing Firms - Hélène Ollivier

 - The Political Economy of Climate Change - Mireille Chiroleu-Assouline

 Workshop: present your paper

 Participants will have the opportunity to submit a paper to be presented within this programme.
 Selected papers will be presented in front of participants and faculty in slots reserved for such presentations.

-Climate Change and Human Health: Impacts and Adaptation – Olivier Deschenes
+Climate Change and Human Health: Impacts and Adaptation – Olivier Deschênes

-This course will focus on measuring the varied ways in which climate change will affect human health, and the possible adaptation responses that can mitigate those impacts.
+This short course will focus on measuring the varied ways in which climate change will affect human health, and the possible adaptation responses that can mitigate those impacts.